dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 cruising tanker, my range is only 2700 nm.
 That's a single crossing in a narrow spot.

-Sprint and Drift eats fuel!
+Sprint and Drift eats fuel\!
 You're essentially trying to cross the Atlantic at fuel-inefficient low speed, and fuel-inefficient high speed.
 You probably won't get there.
 It may work nicely for a couple of days in a restricted zone, but not so much on the grand scale of this scenario (unless you have enough oilers).

-Not all oilers carry all fuels!
-Gas Fuel is not Oil Fuel is not Diesel Fuel!!
+Not all oilers carry all fuels\!
+Gas Fuel is not Oil Fuel is not Diesel Fuel\!\!

 I, naturally, have cleverly made sure my task groups need all three types of fuel at once, while only half my oilers can provide it, and two thirds of those are down in the southern hemisphere.
-Now I really respect the Protecteur!
+Now I really respect the Protecteur\!

 March 4 1994, 23:00 Z

-Time for another progress report!
+Time for another progress report\!

 All P-3 squadrons are now deployed and operational, many of them out in the islands.
 (I've been using those 747s on cargo missions to simulate